 The history of Oaks Christian School (OCS) begins with the generosity of David Price and Dallas Price-Van Breda.
-Their vision was to create a Christian high school of the highest caliber in the West Los Angeles area.
+Their vision was to create a Christian high school of high caliber in the Los Angeles area.

 Their search for a suitable property began in March 1994, but yielded few options and no success.
 In 1997, after much prayer and patience, an 18-acre piece of property became available in Westlake Village.
-Although at first this location seemed too far away from the original vision for a West L.A. school, the Prices felt led to consider the Conejo Valley as the place for their dream.
-Shortly thereafter, the property was purchased, board members were secured.
+Although at first this location seemed too far away from the original vision for a West Los Angeles school, the Prices felt led to consider the Conejo Valley as the place for their dream.
+Shortly thereafter, the property was purchased and board members were secured.
 In 1998, Jeff Woodcock was appointed as the founding headmaster, and soon thereafter the faculty and staff were hired.
 Today, 12 of the original employee hired are still at Oaks Christian.
 The inaugural class came in as sophomores in 2000 and graduated 73 strong.

 Original Headmaster Jeff Woodcock laid the foundation for two years before the doors to the school opened in 2000 with 198 students in grades 6, 9 and 10.
 Grades 7 and 11 were added in 2001 and enrollment was at 441 students.
 Grades 8 and 12 were added in 2002 and the school year began with 646 students.
 The first graduating classes of 8th and 12th graders participated in the historic inaugural commencement ceremonies in spring 2003.
 It soon became evident that the growing middle school needed its own distinct campus.
 Oaks Christian was presented with an opportunity to secure a property adjacent to the current campus.